OXID-eSales/paypal-checkout-documentation/configuration.rst

 |background|

-The pseudo shipping costs are only used for the moment of authorisation (the customer cannot be logged in at that moment).
+The pseudo shipping costs are only used for the moment of authorization (the customer cannot be logged in at that moment).

 When a customer uses PayPal Express and adds an item to the shopping basket, they authorize a payment in the amount of the basket value plus a tolerance of approximately 5% for shipping costs.